 Doubt is written across his fallen features and so she adds, “53 Ganymede is always here for the people who need us.”

 Declan’s smile is faint, but he nods as he opens his door.
 Before it closes, Claire glimpses a dark, round room lined with bookshelves and a built-in desk.
 She stands in front of the door a moment, letting the day sink into her bones until she realizes that the cold has set in there too.
 She hurries upstairs to take another bath.

 As she soaks in its steaming warmth, she listens to the familiar steps that seem to have returned while she was away.
 She closes her eyes and lets the sound surround her.
 It is the sound of life – a flurry of movement and activity.
 Claire imagines what the tower attic might look like, what treasures might be hidden inside.
 She imagines the person or creature pacing to and fro, sitting and then rising to fetch something from the other side of the small space.

 She drifts half into a dream and she can almost picture the details of the person’s face.
 Their narrow eyes and silvery-brown hair.
 The way he – she’s certain it is a he – must duck at the lowest edges of the cone-shaped ceiling.

 Suddenly she is sitting up, her wet hair dripping over her shoulders and her brown eyes opened wide.

 Had Declan’s room been round?
-Benjamin had said he lived in the bookstore, but if his door opened in the basement as well then couldn’t his room be anywhere?
+Mack had said he lived in the bookstore, but if his door opened in the basement as well then couldn’t his room be anywhere?
 And what other space would be so dark and circular?